Never heard of fenugreek? Don’t worry — you’re not alone — but that doesn’t mean you should continue to be in the dark on this medicinal herb.

 - Leg ulcers

-It’s important to test the area first to ensure that it does not burn or further inflame, however.
+It’s important to test the area first to ensure that it does not burn or further inflame the area, however.

 6. Adds Flavor and Spice to Food

-The Journal of Sports Science and Medicine reports a study of the effects of combined creatine and fenugreek extract supplementation on strength and body composition in men.
 Forty-seven resistance-trained men were divided into two groups according to body weight.
-Each group then took either 70 grams of a dextrose placebo, 5 grams of creatine and 70 grams of dextrose, or 3.5 grams of creatine and 900 milligrams of fenugreek extract and participated in a four-day a week periodized resistance-training program for eight weeks.
+Each group then took either 70 grams of a dextrose placebo, five grams of creatine and 70 grams of dextrose, or 3.5 grams of creatine and 900 milligrams of fenugreek extract and participated in a four-day-a-week periodized resistance-training program for eight weeks.

 Why is this good?
-The use of fenugreek with creatine supplementation may be an effective means for enhancing creatine uptake while eliminating the need for excessive amounts of simple carbohydrates, so you may want to consider adding fenugreek to your list of best foods for athletes.
+The use of fenugreek with creatine supplementation may be an effective means for enhancing creatine uptake while eliminating the need for excessive amounts of simple carbohydrates, so you may want to consider adding fenugreek for men and women to your list of the best pre-workout foods.

 9. Helps Improve Blood Sugar

-Here are some great fenugreek recipes that you can try as well as some ideas for women who are breastfeeding or experiencing engorgement.
+Wondering how to eat fenugreek seeds?
+Here are some great fenugreek recipes that you can try, as well as some ideas for women who are breastfeeding or experiencing engorgement.

 Chicken and Mushroom Masala with Fenugreek, Turmeric and Curry